stridecolossus/JOVE/docs/blog/part-2-triangle/presentation.md

 }
 ```

-Again we used a JNA type converter to map the new type to/from its native representation in API methods and structures:
+Again a JNA type converter is used to map the new type to/from its native representation in API methods and structures:

 ```java
 public static final TypeConverter CONVERTER = new TypeConverter() {